 ExpressVPN is the winner!

-- Jurisdiction: British Virgin Islands (safer than USA)
+- Jurisdiction: British Virgin Islands (Data retention free jurisdiction)

 - Speed: 27.17 Mbps